nodejs/node-core-utils/docs/git-node.md

 metadata is listed for follow-up; a draft with no reports can still contain dependency updates.
 These checks prepare a draft, not a final-release approval.
 The caller owns selection, human review, persistence, and publication.

+After reviewing the prepared data, local tools can use `writeSecurityReleaseDraft(directory, release)` from `lib/security-release/draft.js`.
+The directory is an explicit security-release repository path.
+The helper validates the draft and creates `security-release/next-security-release/vulnerabilities.json` with an exclusive write, so an existing file cannot be overwritten.
+It does not change Git state or publish anything.
+Review and authorization belong to the calling tool; the CLI retains its directory and file-write confirmations.

 ### `git node security --apply-patches`